1919 Auckland Rugby League season: Round 7

+Nelson Bass debuted for Newton.
+He was selected for New Zealand in the same year and played 7 matches for them from 1919 to 1921.
+He would ultimately play 20 games for Newton before transferring to Marist in 1922 where he played 24 games over 2 seasons and then moved once more to City Rovers where he played 44 games over 4 seasons before suffering a career ending knee injury.
+Bass also played 21 games for Auckland and 2 for Auckland Province.

 Round 8

 Round 9

 The Auckland Star reported that the matches at Victoria Park saw the largest crowds for club games ever on that ground.

 Round 10

 Round 10 featured two rarities.
 The Newton v North Shore match was played as a curtain-raiser to the Ponsonby v Maritime match on Auckland Domain 1.
 When matches were normally played at the same venue they all were played at the same time of 3pm on adjacent fields.
-In the 3rd match due to be played on the Domain the referee, Freeman Thompson failed to turn up and after waiting for 40 minutes the decision was made to abandon the game.
+In the 3rd match due to be played on the Domain the referee, Frank Thompson failed to turn up and after waiting for 40 minutes the decision was made to abandon the game.
 It was later revealed that he had been called away on an urgent business matter and had tried to contact the league but been unable to.
 The Auckland Rugby League accepted his explanation.
 The round was also significant for another reason.
 Craddock Dufty debuted for Newton and kicked 2 conversions.
-He was to go on to represent New Zealand along with touring with the New Zealand Maori side.
+The previous Saturday he had played for Thames rugby representatives against Auckland and switched codes midweek.
+He was to go on to represent New Zealand for many years along with touring with the New Zealand Maori side and was a prodigious point scorer.